jcarter211/election-analysis/README.md

 The results of the election are seen above.
   * There were 369,711 votes cast in the election.
-  * The couny results were:
+  * The county results were:
     * Jefferson received 10.5% of the votes (38,855).
     * Denver received 82.8% of the votes (306, 055.
     * Arapahoe received 6.7% of the votes (24,801).